git-ecosystem/git-credential-manager/README.md

 [Please see the GCM Core on WSL docs](docs/wsl.md) for more information.

+## Supported Git versions

+Git Credential Manager Core tries to be compatible with the broadest set of Git versions (within reason).
+However there are some know problematic releases of Git that are not compatible.

+- Git 1.x

+  The initial major version of Git is not supported or tested with GCM.

+- Git 2.26.2

+  This version of Git introduced a breaking change with parsing credential configuration that GCM relies on.
+This issue was fixed in commit [`12294990`](https://github.com/git/git/commit/12294990c90e043862be9eb7eb22c3784b526340) of the Git project, and released in Git 2.27.0.

 ## How to use

 Once it's installed and configured, Git Credential Manager Core is called implicitly by Git.